-Stephanie Brown, MD is a coach who specialized in assisting professional women and physicians who feel there is something more for them in life.
+Stephanie Brown, MD is a coach who specializes in assisting professional women and physicians who feel there is something more for them in life.
 Dr. Brown is a family physician with over 20 years’ experience and a SEAK alumna.

 Judy L. Finney, MD, FACC has been an Associate Medical Director with Allstate Financial in Chicago since 2012 where her responsibilities mainly involve life insurance underwriting.
 Dr. Finney is Board Certified in Internal Medicine, Cardiology, and Interventional Cardiology.

 Lisa Herbert, MD is a physician leadership coach who specializes in helping physicians successfully transition to non-clinical roles.
 She is an experienced public speaker and podcaster who also serves as a certified DEI consultant and as a recruiter of physicians for non-clinical leadership roles.
 Her clinical career was in private practice family medicine.